tronprotocol/documentation-en/docs/mechanism&algorithm/account.md

 2.&nbsp;Use an account already existed in TRON network to create an account

+If you have enough frozen BandWidth Points, creating an account only consume your frozen BandWidth Points, otherwise, it burns 0.1 TRX.

 ## Key-pair Generation
 Tron signature algorithm is ECDSA, curve used is SECP256K1.
 Private key is a random bumber, public key is a point in the elliptic curve.
 The process is: first generate a random number d to be the private key, then caculate P = d * G as the public key, G is the elliptic curve base point.